tj/co-aws/Readme.md

   AWS client for generators.

-  Only EC2 is supported right now, aws-sdk is massive, but if you feel like wrapping the rest or want to help maintain this library let me know!
-I just need EC2 for now.
+  Only EC2, S3, and SNS are supported right now, aws-sdk is massive, but if you feel like wrapping the rest or want to help maintain this library let me know!

 ## Installation